gha-utilities/sass-build/README.md

 ------

 This repository is influenced by tests preformed by `sass-utilities/gha-sass` which uses Docker powered GitHub Actions to achieve similar results.
+What differs are that this repository will start faster and enables configuring the build process further, see the [`action.yml`](action.yml) for currently available configurations.

 ___